lzell/AIProxySwift/README.md

     }
     ```

-See the full range of controls for generating an image by viewing `ReplicateFluxProInputSchema.swift`
+See the full range of controls for generating an image by viewing `ReplicateFluxProInputSchema_v1_1.swift`

 ### How to generate a Flux-PuLID image using Replicate